 On the File menu, click Save.

 Now that you have specified what columns you want to include, you can specify how you want to fill the columns with data.
-For more information, see How to: Designate Generators for a Column.
+For more information, see Specify Details of Data Generation for a Column.